Title: | Using CF-Compliant Calendars with Climate Projection Data |

 rightmost.closed |

-Is the larger extreme value included in the result?
+Is the right side closed, i.e. included in the

 If bounds were set these will be preserved.